ravindraramavath/CTRI-COVID19/README.md

 The data has been pulled from [ICMR-CTRI website](Clinicaltrials/advsearch.php) with 'COVID' as the keyword.
 626 reslts obtained, 2 studies removed as they are registered before 2020.

 ## Data extraction date
-The data was pulled on 06th November 2020 22:00 hrs.
+The data was pulled on 03rd January 2021 14:00 hrs.

 ## Additional fields
 The following additional columns are available to analyse over what the stanadard SERP table in the link above gives